Cheehoo! Big Samoa energy as fans converge on Auckland rugby league fanzones

 A watch party at the Ōtara Town Centre car park will start at 3am on Sunday, ahead of the grand final at 5am.

-It is suggested fans bring warm clothing, champing chairs or mats to sit on, hot drinks and – of course – an island flag and T-shirt.
+It is suggested fans bring warm clothing, camping chairs or mats to sit on, hot drinks and – of course – an island flag and T-shirt.

-The streets of Ōtara have been choc-a-bloc, with cars and fans hanging out the windows and waving flags all week.
+The streets of Ōtara were choc-a-bloc on Saturday, with cars and fans hanging out the windows and waving flags all week.

 On Saturday, Fau Ioane drove down to Ōtara Town Centre from Pakuranga with her family because she wanted to be in the middle of the celebrations.